hugoQ1/go-epik/documentation/en/install-lotus-ubuntu.md

 git checkout interopnet
 ```

 Please also note that this documentation (if viewed on the website) might not be up to date with the interopnet.
-For the latest documentation on the interopnet branch, see the [Lotus Documentation Interopnet Branch on GitHub](https://github.com/filecoin-project/lotus/tree/interopnet/documentation/en)
+For the latest documentation on the interopnet branch, see the [epik Documentation Interopnet Branch on GitHub](https://github.com/EpiK-Protocol/go-epik/tree/interopnet/documentation/en)